edisplay/AC3.3/homework/week-1.md

 ## Homework submission

-You can use [repl.it](https://repl.it/languages/java) to complete and submit these exercises.
+You can use [repl.it](https://repl.it/languages/java) to complete and submit the exercises.

 1. If you haven't already, create an account on repl.it ***using your github account***.